MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 ### RISC vc CISC
 `Reduced instruction set computer` (RISC):   fewer, and simpler instructions ex: 3+3+3+3+3=15 - takes for cycles is fast

-- we want the msot common isntructions and put thm in hardware because its faster. its always faster than software.
+- we want the most common instructions and put them in hardware because its faster. its always faster than software.
 - software is slower it will require conversion to hardware

 `Complex instruction set computer` (CISC):   more, and more complex instructions: ex implement the most common instructions directly in hardware (no interpretation required), even the complex ones ex: 3*5=15  - few step but bigger step